 In 2000 Jennie renewed her focus on her playwriting.
 From 2000-2002 her plays were chosen as winners in the Alliance of Los Angeles Playwrights (ALAP) new play competitions, and in 2001 her her play Unclaimed Assets premiered at the Edinburgh Fringe Festival and The Complete Story of the War was selected by The Playwrights’ Center in Minneapolis for development in their PlayLabs.
 Shortly thereafter Jennie received a commission from Theatricum Botanicum and wrote the one-act Tilting, which was developed through readings and workshops from 2002-2003.
 In 2003 she was commissioned to write short radio plays broadcast on KPFK-FM.
 Her work has since been produced, published and supported by theaters and organizations across the country.

-Jennie also reviewed theater—most recently for Backstage and on air for KCRW-FM, Southern California’s premier NPR affiliate, as well as plays by women during the Hollywood Fringe Festival for Bitter Lemons—and is the author of articles, essays and criticism appearing in the Los Angeles Times, United Parenting Publications, TheaterMania.com and other publications, and served as the LA correspondent for a NY-based stage trade, TheatreScope.
+For a number of years Jennie also reviewed theater—most recently for Backstage and on air for KCRW-FM, Southern California’s premier NPR affiliate, as well as plays by women during the Hollywood Fringe Festival.
+She is the author of articles, essays and criticism appearing in the Los Angeles Times, United Parenting Publications, TheaterMania.com and other publications, and served as the LA correspondent for a NY-based stage trade, TheatreScope.
 She was a guest columnist for an alternative Southern California weekly, and had popular columns in print publications entitled “The Jennie Webb Site” and “Girlfriend’s Guide to the Universe.”

 Since co-founding the LA Female Playwrights Initiative (LA FPI) in 2010, she is an active voice in the gender parity movement.

-Jennie has appeared as a guest on public radio programs to discuss local arts events and issues and lectured at California State University, Los Angeles as part of the school’s Theater Arts and Arts Management programs.
+Jennie has appeared as a guest on public radio programs to discuss local arts events and issues and lectures at the university level.
 Jennie has taught Shakespeare text analysis courses, playwriting classes for children & teens and improvisational comedy with The Harvey Lembeck Professional Comedy Workshop.
-She currently runs playwrights’ workshops and acts as a professional dramaturg.
+She currently serves as a professional dramaturg and runs dramaturgy workshops for playwrights.

 Asked to describe her own works a playwright, Jennie uses the term “domestic absurdism.”
 She writes complex characters for strong women actors and believes in tackling difficult subject matter through darkly comic choices.
-She lives in Los Angeles with her husband and housecats Molly and Mick and is currently at work on a new full length play called Jilt.
+She lives in Los Angeles with her husband and housecats Molly and Mick.